heabijay/PicoShelter-ApiServer/README.md

     - `AuthOptions.Key` — Master password for JWT hasher.
     - `AuthOptions.Lifetime` — The timespan for JWT valid until.

-By default, File Repository with user's images using the "FileRepository" folder of execution assembly path.
+By default, File Repository with user's images uses the "FileRepository" folder of execution assembly path.
 You could change it in `Startup.cs` _(~73 line with IFileUnitOfWork)_.